ietf-wg-asdf/SDF/sdf.md

-The keyword `sdfRequired` is provided to apply a constraint that defines for which declarations the corresponding data are mandatory in a Thing modeled by the current definition.
+The keyword `sdfRequired` is provided to apply a constraint that defines for which declarations the corresponding data are mandatory in a grouping (sdfThing or sdfObject) modeled by the current definition.

 The value of `sdfRequired` is an array of references, each indicating one or more declarations that are mandatory to be represented.